Albert Shanker

-Early life
+Early life and education

 Shanker was born on Manhattan's Lower East Side in New York City to a Russian Jewish immigrant family.
 As a toddler, his family moved to the Long Island City district in Queens.

 His parents, Mamie and Morris Shanker, were immigrants from Poland.
 Both were union members; his father was a union newspaper deliveryman, and his mother, who operated a sewing-machine in a knitting factory, was a member of the Amalgamated Clothing Workers of America.
 The Shanker family's deeply held political views were staunchly pro-union, following the socialism of Norman Thomas and including ardent support of Franklin Roosevelt and the New Deal.
 The experience of watching his mother work 70-hour weeks convinced Shanker from an early age that there was a need for societal changes.

 Shanker read several newspapers daily as a young boy, with an interest in philosophy.
 His idols were Franklin D. Roosevelt, Clarence Darrow, civil rights leader Bayard Rustin and American philosopher Sidney Hook.

 In 1946, Shanker graduated from Stuyvesant High School, where he was the head of the debate team.
-Thereafter, he majored in philosophy at the University of Illinois at Urbana-Champaign.
+Thereafter, he majored in philosophy at the University of Illinois Urbana-Champaign.
 He joined the Congress of Racial Equality.
 Shanker picketed segregated movie theaters and restaurants and was a member of the Young People's Socialist League and chairman of the Socialist Study Club.
 In 1949, he graduated with honors and began graduate studies at Columbia University, where he ultimately attained all but dissertation status.
 In order to earn money while writing his dissertation, Shanker became a substitute mathematics teacher at Public School 179 in East Harlem, a historically working class neighborhood near Columbia's campus.
 He later taught mathematics in a full-time role at Junior High School 126 in the Astoria section of Queens from 1953 to 1959.